 Alcohol Detox

-Alcohol detoxification, or simply alcohol detox, is the process of removing alcohol from the body in a safe and controlled manner.
+Alcohol detoxification, or simply alcohol detox, is the procedure of clearing alcohol from an individual in a safe and controlled manner.
 It is usually the first step in treating alcohol use disorder and is typically done under medical supervision to manage the withdrawal symptoms that can occur.

 Alcohol detox involves three stages:

-- Evaluation: This involves a comprehensive assessment of the individual’s physical and mental health status, as well as their alcohol use history, to determine the appropriate level of care and support needed during the detox process.
+• Evaluation: This involves a comprehensive assessment of the person’s physical and mental health standing, as well as their alcohol use history, to determine the appropriate level of care and support needed during the detox process.

 Get Your Life Back